marcoantonioni/cp4ba-installations/README.md

 In the next versions I will also add configurations and scripts to perform the 'Production' type deployment for ADS and FNET capabilities.

-At the moment, all the capabilities except ADP are present in the 'Starter' example configurations.
+At the moment, all the capabilities except ADP are defined in the 'Starter' example configurations.

 ## Description of files '.yaml' ('kind: ICP4ACluster', in folder 'templates')